 Maa Saraswati is the Hindu Goddess of Learning.
-Saraswati Puja is held during the month of January or February during ‘Shukla Paksha’ or the Full Moon fortnight in Magha month of Hindu calendar.
-Also known as the festival of Basant Panchami, this year Saraswati Puja is being celebrated today, 16 February.
+Saraswati Puja, also known as the festival of Basant Panchami, is held during the month of January or February during ‘Shukla Paksha’ or the Full Moon fortnight in Magha month of Hindu calendar.

 Maa Saraswati is considered the Hindu deity of music, culture and learning.
 This Puja is celebrated throughout Bengal to pay obeisance to the Goddess of education who is considered as the daughter of Maa Durga.
 It is among the most awaited festival for students.
 The deity of art, wisdom and culture is worshipped mainly by students across the state and beyond.
 In every household of West Bengal, Saraswati Puja is held with great enthusiasm and fervour.